PostgREST/postgrest/docs/references/api/media_type_handlers.rst

 The "Any" Handler
 =================

 For more flexibility, you can also define a catch-all handler by using a domain named ``*/*`` (any media type).
-This obeys to the following rules:
+This handler obeys the following rules:

-- Responds to all media types and even to requests that don't include an ``Accept`` header.
+- It responds to all media types and even to requests that don't include an ``Accept`` header.
-- Sets the ``Content-Type`` header to ``application/octet-stream`` by default, but this can be overridden inside the function with :ref:`guc_resp_hdrs`.
+- It sets the ``Content-Type`` header to ``application/octet-stream`` by default, but this can be overridden inside the function with :ref:`guc_resp_hdrs`.
-- This overrides all other handlers (:ref:`builtin <builtin_media>` or custom), so it's better to do it for an isolated function or view.
+- It overrides all other handlers (:ref:`builtin <builtin_media>` or custom), so it's better to do it for an isolated function or view.

 Let's define an any handler for a view that will always respond with ``XML`` output.
 It will accept ``text/xml``, ``application/xml``, ``*/*`` and reject other media types.